 The six programs under the CA CIP provide different financial incentives that allow them to be used by applicants on an as-needed basis.
-Changes are proposed to all programs under the CA CIP to make refinements and provide clarity.
-The proposed changes can be seen on Exhibit A - Central Area Community Improvement Plan (2017).
-The program details and proposed changes to each program are outlined below.
+Changes are proposed to four programs under the CA CIP to make refinements and provide clarity and can be seen in Exhibit B - Central Area Community Improvement Plan (2021).
+The program details are outlined below, and the proposed changes are described where applicable.